JjByteX/project-foundation/project-handoff.md

 - Prioritize understanding the real codebase structure.
 - Help me build a reusable reference that can be pasted into future conversations.

 You should treat this as creating a **living migration document** for the project.
-Make it to an md file.
+Create it as an .md file.